Return to all projects

 Identity

-Burnley had a solid product – quality beer, strong values, and a loyal community – but the brand wasn’t telling that story clearly.
-I led a series of strategic changes to sharpen the positioning and bring its strengths to the spotlight, building an identity that felt true to who we were and helping us stand out in a noisy market.
+Burnley Brewing is an independent Melbourne craft brewery with a 250-seat taproom in Richmond.
+It had a solid product – quality beer, strong values, and a loyal community – but the brand wasn’t telling that story clearly.
+I led a series of strategic changes to sharpen the positioning and bring its strengths to the spotlight, building an identity that felt true and helping it stand out in a noisy market.

 Burnley had a clear internal identity, but it wasn’t translating.
 Strengths weren’t being communicated clearly, which meant the brand wasn’t leveraging what made it unique.